leonardsangoroh/Swift-Zero-To-100/README.md

 ## Taking Action when a Property Changes
 - Swift enables us to set property observers, which are special code blocks that run when properties change
-- There are of two forms; didSet & willSet
+- There are of two forms; didSet and willSet
 - didSet; runs when the property just changed
 - willSet; runs before the property changes